ecEthanCar/silver-deer/design/team-contract.md

     - Reply ASAP to text messages
     - Meet every Sundays at 2pm in person to catch up and discuss
     - Meet every Tuesdays at 5pm in person or on zoom

 4. How will we communicate and work with our client?

-    TODO
+    - zoom share screen
+    - respect client's needs
+    - share google documents for notes taking when we communicate with the client

 5. What roles will we create?
 Include a description of exactly what each role is responsible for. (**NO "CODER" OR "DESIGNER" ROLES!**)